adjamas/OpenForge/README.md

 - Members can propose and vote on new initiatives, policies, and the use of space and resources.

 ### Sustainability
 - Funding primarily comes from donations, fundraising events, and occasional grants.
+The space will also have the ability to offer various services to anyone interested.
-- The space is maintained and cleaned by the community, emphasizing collective responsibility.
+- The space is maintained and cleaned by the community, emphasising collective responsibility.

 ## Culture and Philosophy